eleda77/eleda77.github.io/docs/vocab_list.md

 **knurd** - a coinage formed by spelling drunk backwards (those who would rather study than party)

+**kobold** - a gnome that in German folklore inhabits underground places

 ### L {#header-title-12}
 **lagniappe** - something given as a bonus or extra gift